alifele/Python/PyGic/README.md

-Using this package is very strait forward.
+Using this package is very straightforward.
 As the first Step, you need to draw the sketch of your circuite.
 This is required, because you need the nodes of your circuite, in order to use this package.
 Now, to define the circuite in the software, you need to make an instace of the Circuit class.
 This class gets the inputs and outputs of the circut in its input. you need to simply use the python built in dictionary for this purpose.
 This Dictionary must have only the following keys :